HazemSamir/HazemSamir.github.io/_posts/2016-05-23-linux-boot-process.md

 ## Finaly

-by this time the user would be prompted to enter the credentials after launching the different services for the GUI interface.
+By this time the user would be prompted to enter the credentials, after launching the different services for the GUI.

 --------------------------------------------

-You can get a quick _visual_ overview you can watch this [9 mins video](https://www.youtube.com/watch?v=y3IbvEjXF5M) from the youtube.
+You can get a quick _visual_ overview by watching this [9 mins youtube video](https://www.youtube.com/watch?v=y3IbvEjXF5M).

 __If you reached here, my congratulations for you.
-You are a Hero! =D if you still want to get more information read the following appendix.__
+You are a Hero! =D if you still want to get more information read the appendix.__

 --------------------------------------------